Saturday, December 3, 2011

 If an older version of an app works well, and there is no compelling or interesting new functionality offered in its newer version(s), I would not likely bother with much testing of newer versions.
 If someone using a newer version of any app listed below finds my comments about functionality to be incorrect, I would welcome a comment to that effect, which could prompt me to do additional testing and potentially revise this list.

 I haven't investigated to what degree iCloud backup can be similarly helpful (as PC iTunes) for such things, but my understanding is that if the App Store no longer has an app, you will not be able to get it back from there.
-I have 3 free apps which are no longer in the App Store, but which I can still restore to my iOS devices from PC iTunes:
+I have several free apps which are no longer in the App Store, but which I can still restore to my iOS devices from PC iTunes, including:

 iOS 5:

-• How to Tie a Tie Free Stick with version 4.0.
-Some App Store reviews suggest that version 4.1 may now hammer you frequently to rate it, and provides a pre-written 5-star review for you to approve.
+- How to Tie a Tie Free 4.0 Some App Store reviews suggest that version 4.1 may now hammer you frequently to rate it, and provides a pre-written 5-star review for you to approve.
 No, I haven't rated it, but I also haven't truly used it to tie a tie, either, despite having loaded it quite some months ago, and only ever knowing one lame-looking knot.
 I don't need to be browbeaten to rate this app.

 5.2 does show ads, though not continuously.
 I would probably not have upgraded, but I was dealing with a version problem with a different app when I synced with PC iTunes, and I hadn't paid enough attention to this app, which I use relatively rarely.